install.packages("TileMaker") ## soon!

 block of code or can be saved to a file for convenience by setting the

-.
+file argument to NULL.
 Here is a “real-world”

 example: